Khelti Hai Zindagi Aankh Micholi

 Khelti Hai Zindagi Aankh Micholi (international title: Life of Ami) is an Indian drama television series that premiered on 9 September 2013 on Zee TV.
-It was produced by Essel Vision Productions and stars Ulka Gupta, Helly Shah, Shivangi Joshi and Gautami Kapoor.
+It was produced by Essel Vision Productions and stars Ulka Gupta, Helly Shah, Gautami Kapoor and Manav Gohil.

 Khelti Hai Zindagi Aankh Micholi follows the story of 14-year-old girl Ami (Ulka Gupta / Helly Shah) whose father has died.
 Her mother Shruti (Gautami Kapoor) was forced to take up the dual responsibility of both mother and father.
 Shruti's family friend Sanjay (Manav Gohil) falls in love with her and expresses to marry her.
 Shruti first refuses but due to family pressure marries him.

 The show began production on 6 September 2013.
 It was originally scheduled to begin airing on 9 September 2013, but was delayed.
 In December 2013, Helly Shah replaced Ulka Gupta as Ami.

 The show is dubbed in English and aired on Zee World as Life of Ami.